Facing Charges: Understanding Class B Drug Offences Related to Alcohol Supply

 Q: Can I represent myself in court?

 - A: While you have the right to represent yourself, it's strongly advised against it, especially in a complex case involving drug charges.
-A qualified lawyer possesses the expertise to navigate the legal intricacies and build a strong defense.
+A qualified lawyer possesses the expertise to figure out the legal intricacies and build a strong defense.

 -